 This eerie sense that MONTY PYTHON AND THE HOLY GRAIL was filled with ominous memories of the future TZ disaster was increased by the implication that the sudden, and divinely inspired interest of the bearded King Arthur and the tragicomic Knights of the Round Table he had gathered around him to quixotically quest for the Holy Grail in England in the Middle Ages was a satirical roast of the increasing interest of the equally bearded Francis Coppola, the reigning King of New Hollywood at the time, and the rest of the film artists of New Hollywood in beastly fortune, glory and the Holy Oscar as they abandoned the higher minded, film art for film art’s sake principles of their rebel youth in their middle ages.
 An increasing interest on the part of the middle aged members of New Hollywood in the fortune, glory and Holy Oscars to be had with creating blockbuster beasts that Gilliam, Jones and the 76,188 llamas implicitly warned would lead to New Hollywood being devoured by the blockbuster beast, a warning implicitly seen in the attack of the legendary Black Beast of Aaaaaaarrrgggghh on King Arthur and his Knights late in the film.
 A dire warning that New Hollywood was wise to heed, as the ravenous and insatiable blockbuster beast with big sharp teeth was so terrifying it gave Gilliam, its creator and animator, a heart attack.

-The mortally terrifying and legendary Black Beast of Aaaaaarrrggggghhh and its implicit link to New Hollywood also prepared us for an implicit roast of Spielberg and his embrace of the blockbuster beast when Gilliam returned to the Temple Theatre with Jones and Palin with his first solo idiosyncratic, imaginative, fantastic realist, madcap and satirical animaction film, dubbed THE SEVENTH BICYCLE in Stockholm, and most everywhere else as JABBERWOCKY.
+The mortally terrifying and legendary Black Beast of Aaaaaarrrggggghhh and its implicit link to New Hollywood also prepared us for an implicit roast of Spielberg and his embrace of the blockbuster beast when Gilliam teamed up with Jones and Palin to fuse live action film art with his exuberantly idiosyncratic cut-out animation perfected during his many centuries with MONTY PYTHON to create an equally exuberantly idiosyncratic ‘animaction’ style of film art which he unleashed on the unsuspecting the Temple Theatre in his first solo and imaginative, fantastic realist, madcap and satirical allegorical animaction film, dubbed THE SEVENTH CYCLE for patriotic reasons in Stockholm, and known most everywhere else as JABBERWOCKY (1977).

 ‘Beware the Jabberwock, my son,